anirban1195/anirban/_posts/2022-9-10-on-lastminute.markdown

 A similar pattern can be found not just for college going kids but for grown ups as well.
 Here is a same kind of [graph](https://arxiv.org/pdf/1202.5254.pdf) for an online competition held by the weak lensing community
 ![Taken from "Image Analysis for Cosmology:Results from the GREAT10 Galaxy Challenge" by Kitching et al]({{site.url}}{{site.baseurl}}/images/last_minute_imgs/great_challenge.png)

 This pattern extends to other cases as well.
 Consider the colloquium I have to attend every Thursday.
 I recorded the number of people entering the room at any moment .
-The black line in the graph shows the colloquium starts at 3:30 .
+The black line in the graph shows the colloquium starts at 3:30pm.
 ![Histogram of when people enter the room to attend colloquium]({{site.url}}{{site.baseurl}}/images/last_minute_imgs/coll24Mar22.png)

 Another example can be found in the exams of the course I TA.
 I once again record the number of students submitting the exam at any given time and plot a similar graph.
-A similar pattern can be seen .
+A similar pattern can be seen.
+The black line once again denotes end of the exam

 ![Histogram of when students turn in their exam]({{site.url}}{{site.baseurl}}/images/last_minute_imgs/exams.png)